 In a single stage furnace, the furnace operates on high whenever it runs and shuts off when your home’s indoor temperature matches the setting on the thermostat.
 These are best used to heat your home during the coldest days of the year, due to the fact that they run at full capacity whenever they are in operation, regardless of the temperature outside.

 A single stage furnace has both pros and cons that should be taken into consideration.
 The positives include having lower installation and repair costs, that will help ease the initial cost of replacement and will allow you to maintain the system less expensively.
-The negatives include the fact that single stage furnace normally operate louder than others, cause larger swings in temperature and use more fuel than other systems.
+The negatives include the fact that single stage furnaces normally operate louder than others, cause larger swings in temperature and use more fuel than other systems.
 This can lead to a higher fuel consumption and increased energy bills.

 Two Stage Furnace